Browse our website:

 Multimedia

-In the wet area along the Markermeer , there are large reedlands on clay, where moulting geese often feed.
-This area is also home to cormorants, spoonbills, barnacle geese, white herons and the Great Bittern, among many other animals.
+The Oostvaardersplassen is part of National Reserve Nieuw Land in the Netherlands, Despite its age, the polder exists only since 1968, it has an international importance as a European wetland.
+The Oostvaardersplassen can be divided into two areas, wet and dry.
+In the wet area along the Markermeer, there are large reedlands on clay soil.
+In these geese often feed during their moulting.
+This area is also home to cormorants, spoonbills, barnacle geese, white herons and the Great Bittern, among many other birds and animals.

 The dry area was originally a habitat for willow trees.
-The first year hundreds of seedlings could be found on a square metre.
-The area is kept open by konik, deer and Heck cattle.
-These big grazers are kept out in the open all year round without supplemental feeding.
-The theory is that in time, the current open landscape will evolve into a natural forest.
-The only big grazers missing are the moose and the wisent (European bison).
-It is unlikely that the moose will be introduced but there is hope for the wisent as it fills a different niche from Heck cattle.
+The first year hundreds of seedlings could be found per square metre.
+The area is kept open by konik horses, deer and Heck cattle.
+These big grazers and browsers are living in the open all year round without supplemental feeding.
+The expectation is that in time, the current open landscape will evolve into a natural forest.
+The only big grazers missing are moose and wisent (European bison).
+It is unlikely that moose will be introduced but there is hope for wisent.
+Wisent would fill a different niche from Heck cattle.
+The Oostvaardersplassen today covers 5600 ha, of which 3600 ha are marshland and 2000 ha are grasslands and roughs.

 source: oostvaardersplassen.biofaan.nl